akai-z/gpg-key-fingerprint-verifier/README.md

 # GnuPG Key Fingerprint Verifier

-GnuPG Key Fingerprint Verifier is a shell tool that allows to verify a GPG key before importing/adding it.
+GnuPG Key Fingerprint Verifier is a shell tool that allows to verify GPG keys before importing/adding them.

 Beside verifying GPG keys with their fingerprints, the tool will also check whether GPG keys import files
 contain any malicious keys that are embedded with the actual keys.